kamalhm/RPC-OnlineTest/README.md

 ## Preparation
-1.Install required library
+1. Install required library
-2.Make sure you have the right format of csv
+2. Make sure you have the right format of csv

 ## Functionality